ankane/production_rails/README.md

 :rocket: Best practices for running Rails in production

 This guide covers different concepts you should be familiar with.
-The recommendations come from personal experience and work at [Instacart](https://www.instacart.com/opensource).
+Recommendations come from personal experience and work at [Instacart](https://www.instacart.com/opensource).
 A few of the open source projects are ones I’ve created.
 For a comprehensive list of gems, check out [Awesome Ruby](http://awesome-ruby.com).

 ## Security